xavierog/yamltab/README.md

-yamltab converts keytabs to YAML/JSON.
+yamltab converts keytabs to YAML/JSON and the other way around.